 The European School Copenhagen follows the curriculum set by the European Schools.
 In S1-3 pupils follow a common curriculum and most subjects are taught in the pupil’s mother tongue (L1 – the language of the section).
 In S1 the pupils begin to study a second foreign language (L3).

-In S3 all pupils study human sciences and religion or ethics in their first foreign language (L2).
-In secondary year 2, Latin is offered as an option.
-In secondary year 3, pupils who chose Latin in year 2 continue to study it.
+In S3, all pupils study human sciences and religion or ethics in their first foreign language (L2).
+In S2, Latin is offered as an option.
+In S3, pupils who chose Latin in S2 continue to study it.
 For the other pupils, ICT is offered as an option.

-In S4 and 5 the compulsory course in integrated science is subdivided into physics, chemistry and biology, and pupils may choose between the advanced or the normal course in mathematics.
-Other options include economics, a third foreign language and Ancient Greek.
+In S4 and 5, the compulsory course in integrated science is subdivided into physics, chemistry and biology, and pupils may choose between the advanced or the standard course in mathematics.
+Complementary courses include music, art and ICT.